stephenclemmer/data-structures-and-algorithms/javascript/code-challenges/README.md

 ## Challenge Execution and Testing.

 At the end of lecture each day, a new challenge will be published in Canvas.
 Copy the contents of the file into **this folder** in the `data-structures-and-algorithms` repository and work on the individual problems for the day.
 It's a good practice to add and commit regularly as you finish each problem in the day's challenge.
-When you are finished, push your branch to GitHub to create a PR..
+When you are finished, push your branch to GitHub to create a PR.

 Every code challenge file is divided into two sections: challenges and tests.
 You will need to add your own solutions to each challenge but should not modify the tests in any way.
 These tests will ensure that your solution is meeting the requirements of each challenge.
 Even though you may not modify the tests, you are encouraged to read them to see what is being evaluated.